 - Allowing the configuration of Elasticsearch in a FIPS 140-2 compliant manner, as documented below.

-If you plan to upgrade your existing Cluster to a version that can be run in a FIPS 140-2 enabled JVM, the suggested approach is to first perform a rolling upgrade to the new version in your existing JVM and perform all necessary configuration changes in preparation for running in fips mode.
-You can then perform a rolling restart of the nodes, this time starting each node in the FIPS 140-2 JVM.
-This will allow Elasticsearch to take care of a couple of things automatically for you:
+If you plan to upgrade your existing cluster to a version that can be run in a FIPS 140-2 configured JVM, we recommend to first perform a rolling upgrade to the new version in your existing JVM and perform all necessary configuration changes in preparation for running in FIPS 140-2 mode.
+You can then perform a rolling restart of the nodes, starting each node in a FIPS 140-2 JVM.
+During the restart, Elasticsearch:

 Configuring Elasticsearch for FIPS 140-2edit